-g.
+e.
 Targeted Support and Improvement.
 Describe the State's methodology for annually identifying any school with one or more "consistently underperforming" subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including the definition used by the State to determine consistent underperformance.
 (ESEA section 1111(c)(4)(C)(iii))

-Student group achievement will be monitored annually through the Closing the Gaps domain (see Appendix F).
-Any campus that has one or more achievement gap(s) between individual student groups and the interim goals outlined in Appendix A will be identified for targeted support and improvement.
+Student group achievement will be monitored annually through the Closing the Gaps domain (see Appendix B).
+Any campus that has one or more significant achievement gap(s) between individual student groups will be identified for targeted support and improvement.
 TEA defines "consistently underperforming" as a school having one or more student groups that do not meet interim benchmark goals for three consecutive years.

-h.
+f.
 Additional Targeted Support.
 Describe the State's methodology, for identifying schools in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D), including the year in which the State will first identify such schools and the frequency with which the State will, thereafter, identify such schools.
 (ESEA section 1111(d)(2)(C)-(D))